neatnik/weblog.lol/weblog/configuration-items.md

 <tr>
 <td>Titleless title length</td>
-<td>The number of characters that will be used for the title of a titleless post.
-[See Dave Winer’s discussion on titleless posts for details.](https://github.com/scripting/reallysimple/tree/main/demos/titlelessFeedsHowto)</td>
+<td>The number of characters that will be used for the title of a titleless post. <a href="https://github.com/scripting/reallysimple/tree/main/demos/titlelessFeedsHowto">See Dave Winer’s discussion on titleless posts for details.</a></td>
 <td>
 <pre>
 <code>80</code>